jracelis-hub/my-learning-notes/cpp/README.md

 Unorder Containers
 - Unordered_map - same as map but not ordered
-- Unordered_set - same as map but not ordered
+- Unordered_set - same as set but not ordered

 Container Adapters (Specialize Interaces)
 - Stacks - LIFO (Last in First Out) container adapter, useful for scenarios where data needs to be managed in a stack like structure